wowemulation-dev/warcraft-rs/docs/architecture/cli-structure.md

         show_block_table: bool,
     },

-    /// Verify integrity of an MPQ archive
+    /// Validate integrity of an MPQ archive
-    Verify {
+    Validate {
         /// Path to the MPQ archive
         archive: String,
     },